Mathematics

 Audrey Mendivil, for 6-8 support

-SDCOE operates the Learning Resource Display Center (LRDC) in Linda Vista which houses instructional materials available for viewing.
+SDCOE operates the Learning Resource Display Center (LRDC) in Kearny Mesa which houses instructional materials on the current State Board Adopted List available for viewing.
+Materials will be updated once the new list becomes available in November 2025.
 You can make an appointment to view materials.
 We highly recommend that you ask in advance if there are particular programs you wish to review, to ensure their availability.

 In addition, the staff at the LRDC maintains a list of publisher contact information, and can help you navigate getting review materials delivered directly to your LEA if you prefer.